QuestPDF/QuestPDF-Documentation/docs/going-production/platform-specific-dependencies.md

 The QuestPDF library has a dependency called SkiaSharp which is used to render the final PDF file.
 This library has additional dependencies when used in the Linux environment.

-When you get the exception `Unable to load shared library 'libSkiaSharp' or one of its dependencies.`, please try to install additional nuget packages provided by the SkiaSharp team.
+When you get the exception `Unable to load shared library 'libSkiaSharp' or one of its dependencies.`, please try to install additional NuGet packages provided by the SkiaSharp team.

-For example: the SkiaSharp.NativeAssets.Linux.NoDependencies nuget ensures that the libSkiaSharp.so file is published and available.
+For example: the SkiaSharp.NativeAssets.Linux.NoDependencies NuGet ensures that the libSkiaSharp.so file is published and available.

 ## Support for custom environments (Blazor WebAssembly)